aprinur/Scraping_ycombinator/README.md

 # Ycombinator website scraper

----

 This is a program to scrape company information from ycombinator website using selenium and save it into sqlite database using Sqlalchemy
 <br>

 ## Why I create this program ?

----
-Well the reason is simple, because I need the data of company in y combinator
+Well the reason is simple, because I need the data of company in y combinator, and i willingly share the code to you

 ## So, how to use this program ?

----
-- First of all you must have python installed in your device, and activate venv (optional).
+- First of all you must have python installed in your device, and then activate venv ( **Optional** ).
 - Next install dependencies from requirement.txt file
 ```
   pip install -r requirements.txt